opengauss-mirror/docs/content/en/docs/Developerguide/create-role.md

     When creating a user, you can specify the  **EXPIRED**  parameter to create a user whose password is invalid.
 The user cannot perform simple or extended queries.
 The statement can be executed only after the password is changed.

--   DISABLE
+-   **DISABLE**

     By default, you can change your password unless it is disabled.
 To disable the password of a user, use this parameter.
 After the password of a user is disabled, the password will be deleted from the system.
 The user can connect to the database only through external authentication, for example, Kerberos authentication.
 Only administrators can enable or disable a password.
 Common users cannot disable the password of an initial user.
 To enable a password, run  **ALTER USER**  and specify the password.

 -   **ENCRYPTED | UNENCRYPTED**

-    Controls whether the password is stored encrypted in the system catalogs. \(If neither is specified, the default behavior is determined by the configuration parameter  **password\_encryption**.\) According to product security requirement, the password must be stored encrypted.
+    Controls whether the password is stored encrypted in the system catalogs.
+According to product security requirement, the password must be stored encrypted.
 Therefore,  **UNENCRYPTED**  is forbidden in openGauss.
 If the password string has already been encrypted in the SHA256 format, it is stored encrypted as it was, regardless of whether  **ENCRYPTED**  or  **UNENCRYPTED**  is specified \(since the system cannot decrypt the specified encrypted password string\).
 This allows reloading of encrypted passwords during dump/restore.

 -   **SYSADMIN | NOSYSADMIN**